shivamrajx/shivamrajx/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on developing awesome websites.
+- 🔭 I’m currently working on building awesome websites.
 - 🌱 I’m currently learning JavaScript.
 - 💬 Ask me about Web development